-19 Application of digital terrain analysis (DTA), which is typically a modeling process involving workflow building, relies heavily on DTA domain knowledge of the match between the 20 21 algorithm (and its parameter settings) and the application context (including the target task, 22 the terrain in the study area, the DEM resolution, etc.), which is referred to as application-23 context knowledge.
-However, existing DTA-assisted tools often cannot use application-24 context knowledge because this type of DTA knowledge has not been formalized to be 25 available for inference in these tools.
-This situation makes the DTA workflow-building 26 process difficult for users, especially non-expert users.
-This paper proposes a case-based 27 formalization for DTA application-context knowledge and a corresponding case-based 28 reasoning method.
-A case in this context consists of a series of indices that formalize the DTA application-context knowledge and the corresponding similarity calculation methods for casebased reasoning.
+Abstract.
+Application of digital terrain analysis (DTA), which is typically a modeling process involving workflow building, relies heavily on DTA domain knowledge of the match between the algorithm (and its parameter settings) and the application context (including the target task, the terrain in the study area, the DEM resolution, etc.), which is referred to as application-context knowledge.
+However, existing DTA-assisted tools often cannot use application-context knowledge because this type of DTA knowledge has not been formalized to be available for inference in these tools.
+This situation makes the DTA workflow-building process difficult for users, especially non-expert users.
+This paper proposes a case-based formalization for DTA applicationcontext knowledge and a corresponding case-based reasoning method.
+A case in this context consists of a series of indices that formalize the DTA application-context knowledge and the corresponding similarity calculation methods for case-based reasoning.
 A preliminary experiment to determine the catchment area threshold for extracting drainage networks has been conducted to evaluate the performance of the proposed method.
-In the experiment, 124 cases of drainage network extraction (50 for evaluation and for reasoning) were prepared from peer-reviewed journal articles.
+In the experiment, 124 cases of drainage network extraction (50 for evaluation and 74 for reasoning) were prepared from peer-reviewed journal articles.
 Preliminary evaluation shows that the proposed case-based method is a suitable way to use DTA application-context knowledge to achieve a marked reduction in the modeling burden for users.

-9 1 Introduction
+1 Introduction

 Digital terrain analysis (DTA) is a useful approach to extracting topographic attributes and features from digital elevation model (DEM) and has been widely used in geography and related fields (Wilson, 2012).
 More and more users, including many with little knowledge of DTA, are becoming involved in DTA applications.
-Use of DTA is typically a non-trivial workflow-building process consisting of organizing the various DTA tasks and specifying the algorithm (including parameter settings) for each task (Hengl and Reuter, 2009).
+Use of DTA is typically a non-trivial, workflow-building process consisting of organizing the various DTA tasks and specifying the algorithm (including parameter settings) for each task (Hengl and Reuter, 2009).
 This process relies heavily on knowledge of DTA workflow building.

-17 Knowledge used during DTA workflow building can be classified into three types (Qin et al., 18 2011): 1) task knowledge, which describes the relationship between DTA tasks and their input/output; 2) algorithm knowledge, which is the metadata of a DTA algorithm (including 19 20 its parameters), such as the data type of input/output file, the number of parameters, and the 21 valid range for each parameter; and 3) the so-called application-context knowledge consisting 22 of how to specify the suitable algorithm and its parameter settings for a DTA task according to the application context (such as application goals, study area characteristics, and DEM 23 resolution) (Oin et al., 2013).
-This knowledge is called application-matching knowledge in Lu 24 25 et al. (2012).
-The best way to determine the optimal algorithm and its parameter-settings for a specific application should be the evaluation based on the field data.
-However, those field 26 27 data might be not easy to be obtained at the beginning of the modeling and the evaluation process is often complicated for those non-expert users.
-Thus the application-context 28 29 knowledge is crucial for building a reasonable DTA model for a specific application.
+Knowledge used during DTA workflow building can be classified into three types (Qin et al., 2011): (1) task knowledge, which describes the relationship between DTA tasks and their input/output; (2) algorithm knowledge, which is the metadata of a DTA algorithm (including its parameters), such as the data type of input/output file, the number of parameters, and the valid range for each parameter; and (3) the socalled application-context knowledge consisting of how to specify the suitable algorithm and its parameter settings for a DTA task according to the application context (such as application goals, study area characteristics, and DEM resolution) (Qin et al., 2013).
+This knowledge is called applicationmatching knowledge in Lu et al. (2012).
+The best way to determine the optimal algorithm and its parameter settings for a specific application should be the evaluation based on the field data.
+However, those field data might not be easy to obtain at the beginning of the modeling, and the evaluation process is often complicated for those non-expert users.
+Thus, the application-context knowledge is crucial for building a reasonable DTA model for a specific application.